Dilbert66/esphome-vistaECP/README.md

 This library is designed around the "external components" feature of ESPHome (https://esphome.io/components/external_components.html).
 The previous version of this library was using the older "custom components" feature which is being deprecated.
 Using external components is a much better alternative and allows for much easier install and customization.

-To install first copy the VistaAlarm.yaml file from here to your esphome directory.
+To install, first copy the VistaAlarm.yaml file from here to your esphome directory.
 You can then edit it either directly or using the ESPHome dashboard to match your alarm panel setup.
 The yaml is self explanatory.
 Secondly, for the main library support code you have two choices:

  1: You can leave the yaml external_components source line uncommented and it will automatically fetch the required code from my esphome-components repository.

  or alternatively:

  2: If you prefer a more manual approach, you can comment out the github source line and uncomment the source "my_components" line.
 You will then need to create a matching my_components directory in your esphome home path.
 Name it anything you like as long as it matches the source line in the yaml.
 You then copy all content from the "components" directory located in repository https://github.com/Dilbert66/esphome-components/tree/main/ to this new directory.
+Please note that for any future updates, you will again need to manually copy the files from the components repository to your esphome folder.

 For multi partition support, it is important that you first program new keypad addresses assigned to each partiton you want to support using programs `*190` - `*196` on the vista panel.
 Once done, assign these addresses to keypadaddr1 (partition1) , keypadaddr2 (partition2), keypaddr3 (partition3).
 For unused partitions, leave the associated keypadaddrx config line at 0.